m1dugh/native-sound-mixer/README.md

 -----

 ## Contributing
 As an open-source project, every one is free to modify the codebase.
-The [TODO](https://github.com/romlm/native-sound-mixer/blob/develop/TODO.md) file provides all future features with their current development state.
-Please test your code before committing to this repository.
+Feel free to open any discussion or issue or PR to improve this project.

 -----